 - 1 teaspoon sesame oil

-- 1 package fresh kalguksu noodles or see below for homemade
+- 1 package (4 servings) fresh or dried kalguksu noodles or see below for homemade noodles

 - 3 tablespoons soy sauce